Skip to main content

 Supporting Early Career Researchers

 Alongside funding for doctoral projects, the ScienceCampus has offered writing-up grants of up to three months.
 It also supports the internationalization and networking of early career researchers with targeted fundng for attending international conferences.
 The outgoing fellowship programme is also open to postdoctoral researchers, as well as professors.
 In the second funding phase, the ScienceCampus will fund two thematic international research networks to be led by postdoctoral researchers in Regensburg in collaboration with colleagues based in Regensburg, Germany and abroad.
 The call for the first network was launched in July 2024 and can be found here.
-The deadline for expressions of interest is 15 September and the final deadline 30 November 2024.
+The deadline for expressions of interest was 15 September and the final deadline is 30 November 2024

 Interdisciplinary Research Modules & Research Trajectories

 The Modules, outlined below, form the core of the research programme at the Leibniz ScienceCampus.
 They are coordinated by scholars from across different disciplines who specialize in different regions in order to encourage fruitful dialogue and exchange, reflecting the centrality of area studies to "Europe and America in the Modern World".
-The Research Modules are encouraged to collaborate in organizing events, including workshops, conferences and public outreach projects.
+The Research Modules are encouraged to collaborate in organising events, including workshops, conferences and public outreach projects.

 The Modules offer a foundation for mentoring the ScienceCampus' doctoral students while developing the comparative and/or transregional aspects of their projects.
 Members are encouraged to use the Leibniz ScienceCampus Forum on UR GRIPS E-learning platform to exchange ideas, offer support and develop collaboration.
 They also provide a focal point for visiting researchers to orientate their contributions to the LSC.